Agnellis tighten grip on Fiat Chrysler ahead of Wall Street debut

-MILAN (Reuters) - The Agnelli family has tightened its grip on Fiat FIA.MI by securing higher voting rights after the carmaker’s merger into Fiat Chrysler Automobiles (FCA), a statement from the Italian bourse shows.
+MILAN, Oct 10 (Reuters) - The Agnelli family has tightened its grip on Fiat by securing higher voting rights after the carmaker’s merger into Fiat Chrysler Automobiles (FCA), a statement from the Italian bourse shows.

-The Peugeot (PEUP.PA) family, for instance, reluctantly relinquished control of the eponymous French group this year to gain much-needed investment through a tie-up with China’s Dongfeng Motor Co (0489.HK).
+The Peugeot family, for instance, reluctantly relinquished control of the eponymous French group this year to gain much-needed investment through a tie-up with China’s Dongfeng Motor Co.

 Family ownership has often stood in the way of restructuring at European carmakers, some of which have missed opportunities to build partnerships in response to competitive threats.